DaniLascu/Minesweeper-Console/README.md

 }

 ```
-This code snippet shows how the joystick is used to chose a difficulty option.
+This code snippet shows how the joystick is used to chose a difficulty option.<br/>
+Depending on the command provided by the joystick, the TFT LCD displays a **selector** by the shape of a red dor near the currently selected option.<br/>
+When the joystick is pressed the difficulty has been chosen.<br/>
+The red circle is a clear visual cue to the player, showing which difficulty option is currently selected.
+The use of the joystick to cycle through options is intuitive and allows for smooth interaction with the menu.
+The code waits for a button press to start, then uses the joystick to cycle through difficulty options.
+The selected difficulty is confirmed with the joystick button press, and the game proceeds to the next stage.
+The display and user interaction are well-managed to ensure an easy and engaging experience.
 ```C
  if(joystick_btn == 1 && start_menu_option == 1){ //daca butonul de pe joystick a fost apasat si optiunea = 1(START) dau drumul la joc
       game_started = 1;